How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Dataset

 \section{Dataset}

 Our primary dataset consists of \textit{all} blocks (winning and non-winning) submitted via Agnostic relay between Ethereum blocks 21,322,622 and 21,322,660 (slots 10,534,387--10,534,425), spanning 2:37:35--2:45:25 PM UTC on December 3, 2024.\footnote{Founded in 2022, Agnostic relay held about 20\% of the relay market in 2023, declining to around 5\% during our study period.} We complement this dataset with several public sources: \begin{itemize} \item All blocks added to the Ethereum blockchain during our study period, including those not submitted via Agnostic relay.
 We also track ten additional winning blocks beyond the study period to see whether transactions in our dataset were eventually included on-chain. \item Hashes of blocks submitted to all major relays: Flashbots, BloXroute, Manifold, Eden, Ultra Sound, SecureRpc, and Aestus.
-Because any difference in content or bid produces a unique hash, this lets us check whether blocks in our dataset were also sent elsewhere.
-We find that our 15,097 blocks represent 28.3\% of all blocks submitted to major relays during the study period. \item Data on transactions from the public mempool and from two private mempools operators (MEV Blocker and Flashbots Protect), obtained via \url{https://mempool.guru/} and \url{https://Dune.com}. \end{itemize} Finally, we simulate selected transactions in our dataset to test whether transactions with different hashes nonetheless execute the same or similar operations.
+Because any difference in content or bid produces a unique hash, this lets us check whether blocks in our dataset were also sent elsewhere. \item Data on transactions submitted via the public mempool, obtained from \url{https://mempool.guru/}. \item Data on transactions submitted via two private mempools, MEV Blocker and Flashbots Protect, obtained from \url{https://Dune.com}. \end{itemize} Finally, we simulate selected transactions in our dataset to test whether transactions with different hashes nonetheless execute the same or similar operations.
 These simulations are run on an Ethereum Archive Node using the Erigon client, forking at the relevant block heights.

+An important detail of PBS for our analysis is that a relay does not run an auction for a given slot if the assigned proposer is not registered with it.
+This occurs in our data: of the 39 slots we study, 11 show no bidding activity because the proposers were not connected to the Agnostic relay.\footnote{These are the slots leading to blocks 21,322,624; 21,322,625; 21,322,627; 21,322,629; 21,322,633; 21,322,634; 21,322,636; 21,322,644; 21,322,646; 21,322,647; and 21,322,651.} By comparing the hash of blocks in our primary dataset with those submitted to the other major relays, we find that our 15,097 blocks represent 28.3\% of all blocks submitted to major relays during the 28 auction cycles for which we have data.